QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 *Sparsity/Structure is not just for storage*:  Matrix size can sometimes become important (e.g. a 1 million by 1 million tridiagonal matrix needs to store 3 million numbers (i.e, about 6MB of memory), where a dense one requires 1 trillion (i.e., about 1TB of memory).

-But, as we will see, the main purpose of considering sparsity and matrix structure is that it enables specialized algorithms which typically have a lower-computational order than unstructured dense, or even an unstructured sparse operations.
+But, as we will see, the main purpose of considering sparsity and matrix structure is that it enables specialized algorithms which typically have a lower-computational order than unstructured dense, or even unstructured sparse operations.

 First, create a convenient functions for benchmarking linear solvers